pandas DataFrames

 Name: celltype, dtype: str

 We can mix and match label-based and numerical indexing.
-For example, we can use label-based indexing to select the column we want, then use numerical indexing to select the first three samples from that column:
+For example, we can start by using label-based indexing to select the column we want and then use numerical indexing to select the first three samples from that column:

 # Extract the first three samples for the celltype column